TODAY, WE STILL GROW A RANGE OF FRUITS, SOMETIMES IN SEVERSAL DIFFERENT VARIETIES TOO.

 Fruit is generally considered to be the sweet, ripe part of a plant that can be eaten.
 Don’t tell the lemons!
 And as mentioned elsewhere, the strawberry isn’t actually a fruit as it has the seeds on the outside.
 If jam has to contain fruit, then how did ginger sneak in (it’s the root that is used for ginger jam) and why not tomato jam?

-The fruit used at Tiptree comes from three main sources: the Tiptree farms (at Tiptree and Goldhanger), local growers and trusted overseas sources.
+The fruit used at Tiptree comes from three main sources: the Tiptree farms (at Tiptree and Goldhanger), UK growers and trusted overseas suppliers.
 Tiptree use only the best fruit and that’s been the case right from the very beginning in 1885.
 Walter Scott, Chairman of the business reckons you can’t possibly make the best preserves unless you use only the best ingredients.

 “How much of the fruit used is your own?”
 That’s the question most frequently asked and like all the best questions, it’s not a simple one to answer.
 Four out of every ten jars sold are marmalade, made from citrus fruits that won’t grow in Britain.
 The orange marmalades are made from Seville oranges, brought overland from Spain each year.

-Fruits grown at Tiptree include strawberries, raspberries, cherries, damsons, greengages, Victoria plums, medlars, mulberries, quinces and rhubarb.
+Fruits grown at Tiptree include strawberries, raspberries, cherries, damsons, Victoria plums, medlars, mulberries, quinces and rhubarb.
 Rhubarb?
 Agreed, it’s not strictly fruit, but it gets used as one and we’re rather proud of our home-grown Timperley Early.
-The ‘fruit’ is used to make Rhubarb with Ginger Conserve and Rhubarb with Vanilla Conserve.
+The stalks are used to make Rhubarb with Ginger Conserve and Rhubarb with Vanilla Conserve.

 What’s the most expensive jam made at Tiptree?
 Little Scarlet is the most expensive that’s generally available, although crop shortages and rising demand mean that it can only usually be found in the second half of the year, after the June and July cropping season.
 More expensive still is the little-known mulberry jelly, sold in specialist food shops and seldom seen overseas.